rikkhanna/azure-aks-kubernetes-masterclass/03-Kubernetes-Fundamentals-with-kubectl/03-03-Deployments-with-kubectl/03-03-04-Pause-and-Resume-Deployment/README.md

   - If we want to make multiple changes to our Deployment, we can pause the deployment make all changes and resume it.
 - We are going to update our Application Version from **V3 to V4** as part of learning "Pause and Resume Deployments"

+Pause & Resume Deployments in Kubernetes are two commands that allow the Kubernetes user to pause a running deployment, make changes to the deployment, and then resume the deployment with the updated configuration.

+`Pause Deployment`: This command pauses the running deployment, preventing any new replicas from being created, but the existing replicas will continue to serve traffic until they are terminated or scaled down.
+This can be useful for making changes to the deployment, such as updating the image or scaling the deployment.

+`Resume Deployment`: This command resumes the paused deployment, allowing new replicas to be created based on the updated configuration.
+This is useful for when the changes made during the pause are complete, and the deployment can continue serving traffic.

+Both of these commands are useful for making changes to a deployment without affecting the availability of the application.
+By pausing the deployment, changes can be made without any downtime, and by resuming the deployment, the changes can be applied with minimal disruption.

 ## Step-01: Pausing & Resuming Deployments
 ### Check current State of Deployment & Application
  ```